Sunday, December 22, 2024

 Beef stew is a great dish for meal prep and batch cooking.
 To store leftovers, allow the stew to cool and then transfer it to an airtight container.
 It can be stored in the refrigerator for up to four days or in the freezer for up to three months.
 To reheat, simply transfer the stew to a pot and heat over low heat, stirring occasionally until heated through.

-See also How Do You Thicken Up Beef Stew
+See also How Many Calories In A Cup Of Beef Stew

 Serving Suggestions: Delicious Side Dishes to Pair with Your Beef Stew